 CIAN 5365.
 GASTROINTESTINAL MICROBIOLOGY OF DOMESTIC ANIMALS (On demand).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: ((INPE 4010 or CIAN 4010) and BIOL 3770 and QUIM 3062) or authorization of the Director of the Department.
+Prerequisite: (CIAN 4010 and BIOL 3770 and QUIM 3062) or authorization of the Director of the Department.

 Discussion of theory related to the microbial ecology of the gastrointestinal tract of domestic animals.
 Analysis of the role of intestinal microbes in the nutrition, health, and productivity of animals with emphasis on farm animals.